 - Post-consumer fibre comes from papers that have already been used by the consumer and sent to recycling, such as newspapers and magazines.

 - Recovered fibre comes from paper waste leftover in manufacturing, such as damaged paper, trimmings, scraps, and unused stock.

 A Greener Choice: Cotton Towels

 Cotton towels are soft, super absorbent and comfortable to use.
 It is considered the greener option to using paper towels.
-Here’s why – paper towels involve a complex process from harvesting to bleaching, polluting the environment, all for a single use.
+Here’s why – paper towels involve a complex process from harvesting to bleaching, polluting the environment, all for single use.

 The process for cloth napkins or dishtowels may be similar in some areas, but they can stay in your drawers for many years.
 Its advantage can only be lost in terms of careless washing.
-For instance, when you use too much water for just a few bunch of barely-soiled towels.
+For instance, when you use too much water for just a few bunches of barely-soiled towels.

 Here are some tips when using them:

 - Always wash a full load of towels.